-The Government has changed Permitted Development rights so that householders can build larger extensions.
+The government has changed Permitted Development rights so that householders can build larger extensions.
+However before starting their project they must gain Prior Approval from the council.

 The increase is from 3 metres to 6 metres for a terraced or semi-detached property, and 8 metres for a detached property.